Tauquir/Webdev-Frontend/README.md

-My frojects on web development which inclute 3d Interactions and Animations
+My projects on web development which include 3d Interactions and Animations